 - 2 tablespoons pure maple syrup, Grade B

 - 1/4 cup dark chocolate chunks

 - Add almond meal, baking soda and sea salt to a large mixing bowl and combine well with a spoon.

 - Add butter to a small saucepan and melt over low heat.

-- Pour raw honey into a 1/4 cup until it's half full then add to the almond meal bowl.
+- Add raw honey and maple syrup to the almond meal bowl.

 - Add butter and vanilla extract and mix well until fully combined.